DevanshBansal1604/OCRWeb/README.md

 7. Then download the zip file of the code, and extract the zip inside this folder (<folder_name>, here 'venv_folder').

-Then run the below command:
+Then run the below commands:

 ```
 pip install -r requirements.txt